 So why exactly should you learn how to say “no” instead?
 Here are three reasons for you to consider.

 Regardless of how good we are at our jobs, we can only take on so much.
 There comes a tipping point when taking on just one extra thing will collapse all the other things.
 Has that ever happened to you?
 You take on just one more project and suddenly everything comes crashing down?

 As humans, we’re terrible at estimating how fast we can do things—how many to-dos we can fit into a single day.
 We’re great at underestimating what we can do in ten years but equally great at overestimating what we can stuff into a single year, month, week, day, or hour.

 I’m a classic example of this.

-I look at my calendar during my weekly planning sessions and think I can cram the calendar as full as possible and then tell myself it’ll be okay.
+I look at my calendar and my stack of index cards with tasks on them during my weekly planning sessions and think I can cram the calendar as full as possible and then tell myself it’ll be okay.

 But inevitably, life happens.

 That last meeting of the day ended early, so you thought you could squeeze something else in… And then ended up forgetting to do what you actually scheduled for that time slot.